 The Estonian House is also the place for major yearly celebrations like those for the Independence Day, Mothers Day, the Day of Restoration of Independence and Christmas, to name a few.
 And among some of the long-running organisations that also regularly meet at the Estonian House are the Art and Craft Society, the Seniors’ Club and the War Veterans.

 The Australian Estonian Archives, that would be the first and main destination for anything related to the history of Estonians in Australia, can also be found here.
 The archives are open on Wednesdays.

 Every week, for the last 65 years, the Australian Estonians’ newspaper Meie Kodu has been published from the Estonian House.

 The Estonian House is also the place to go to whenever guests from Estonia arrive.
-Last year, the Estonian Philharmonic Choir and conductor Tõnu Kaljuste were invited to perform Arvo Pärt’s music at the Sydney Opera House.
+In 2013, the Estonian Philharmonic Choir and conductor Tõnu Kaljuste were invited to perform Arvo Pärt’s music at the Sydney Opera House.
 They also met with local Estonians beforehand and gave them a mini-concert.
 The Estonian House has greeted a long list of visiting musical and theatrical groups over the years.

 In addition to meeting up in person at the Estonian House, the Sydney and Australian Estonians also refer to their online meeting place called “Estonians in Australia” where info about coming events and articles of their experiences gets published.

 In a multicultural society such as Australia, Estonians have even been allocated their own slot on SBS – the multilingual radio station owned by the Australian public broadcasting.
 Every Friday, Australian Estonians tune their radios to the Special Broadcasting Service’s or SBS’s radio station to listen to the weekly Estonian radio programme.
 It is one of the 74 different language programmes being aired every week on SBS.